-There are a tremendous number of books, journal and trade magazine articles, and commercial and non-commercial web sites that offer advice about how to write a college-level research paper.
+A tremendous number of books, journal and magazine articles, and open access and for-profit web sites are available that offer advice about how to write a college-level research paper.
 In particular, the web sites linked below were consulted while developing this guide.
-To facilitate further access to information about writing papers and completing related assignments in your social sciences coursework, refer to the the links below, or, consult the resources cited within individual text boxes at the time they were written or updated.
-Permission to use the contents of this guide or suggestions for additional bibliographic sources, editorial corrections, or feedback concerning ways to improve the guide are welcomed and can be sent directly to the author at email@example.com.
+To facilitate further access to information about writing papers and completing related assignments in your social sciences coursework, refer to these links, or, consult the resources cited in the individual text boxes that were referred to when specific content was written, updated, or revised.

 "How to Write a Paper in Scientific Journal Style and Format."
 Greg Anderson, Department of Biology, Bates College

 The Institute for Writing and Rhetoric, Dartmouth College

 The OWL (Online Writing Lab).
 Purdue University.